Bowel cancer

 Screening for people at high risk of bowel cancer

-If you’re at high risk of bowel cancer, your doctor may recommend regular screening tests to check for any cancerous changes in your bowel.
-This might be if you have a strong family history of bowel cancer or a particular health condition, like ulcerative colitis, that puts you at greater risk.
-If any polyps (growths of tissue) or areas of concern are spotted during your screening test, you may be able to have surgery to remove them and prevent cancer developing.
+If you’re at high risk of bowel cancer, you may need regular screening tests to check for any cancerous changes in your bowel.
+You’re at greater risk if, for example, you have a strong family history of bowel cancer or a particular health condition such as ulcerative colitis.
+If any polyps (growths of tissue) or areas of concern are spotted during your screening test, they may be removed to prevent cancer developing.
+Colon polyps can be removed with a procedure called a colonoscopy .
+Larger polyps may need to be removed by surgery.

 Bowel surgery